Drought in Turkey

-Drought is common in Turkey, especially in the south and center of the country, with 2021 being the driest in 2 decades.
-Droughts are forecast to occur more frequently due to climate change, and 2023 began with drought.
+Drought is common in Turkey, especially in the south and center of the country, with 2025 being one of the driest in the history of the republic.
+Droughts are forecast to occur more frequently due to climate change.
 Most water loss is due to poor irrigation.
 In 2022 the World Bank said that "without reform, a 10% fall in water supply in Turkey could reduce GDP by 6%".
+Some lakes are drying out due to dams diverting water for agriculture.